Raiderlance/trustrag-sg/README.md

-# trustrag-sg
+# trustrag
 The project investigates a specific failure mode of RAG systems:retrieving related information does not necessarily mean that the retrieved evidence is sufficient to support a definitive answer.

-TrustRAG-SG therefore introduces an explicit evidence-sufficiency assessment before answer generation.
+TrustRAG therefore introduces an explicit evidence-sufficiency assessment before answer generation.
 Based on the retrieved evidence, the system can provide a grounded answer, provide a qualified answer when only part of the question is supported, or abstain when the available evidence is insufficient.